inveniosoftware/docs-invenio-rdm/docs/releases/vNext/upgrade-vNext.md

 ##### Related Identifiers

 Backend and frontend functionality has been extended to cover related identifiers.
 The new `RDM_RECORDS_RELATED_IDENTIFIERS_SCHEMES` setting defines which schemes can be used (defaulting to `RDM_RECORDS_IDENTIFIERS_SCHEMES`).
 Validation rules, vocabularies in the UI, and scheme label resolution have been updated to ensure identifiers and related identifiers are handled consistently.

+##### Comment replies preview

+The new feature of allowing replies to comments available in all requests introduces a new config variable `REQUESTS_COMMENT_PREVIEW_LIMIT`, limiting the number of retrieved indexed documents when comments have many replies.
+##### Locking/Unlocking a request's conversation

+The new feature of allowing locking/unlocking a request's conversation is controlled via a feature flag config variable `REQUESTS_LOCKING_ENABLED`.